Gigi Becali: Views on homosexuality

 In an opinion piece written after Becali's inflammatory declaration, journalist Radu Călin Cristea quoted Cristian Pârvulescu, a Romanian political analyst, who described Becali as a "populist who practices a superficial form of legionarism", referring to the fascist Iron Guard movement which took place in 1930s Romania and whose members were named "legionnaires" (legionari).
 Cristea also warned that society and the political class should stop regarding Becali as an "inoffensive and amusing clown".

-In October 2006, Gigi Becali was awarded the LGBT community's "black ball" for the most homophobic personality in Romania, as part of the 2006 Gay Awards Gala which took place during the Gay Film Nights Festival of Cluj-Napoca.
+In October 2006, Becali was awarded the LGBT community's "black ball" for the most homophobic personality in Romania, as part of the 2006 Gay Awards Gala which took place during the Gay Film Nights Festival of Cluj-Napoca.

 During Bucharest's annual GayFest in June 2007, Becali seemed to have tempered his homophobic stance.
 He declared in an interview that "I love them [homosexuals] in the same way that I love all other people.
 They can marry at the City Hall, every day, 10 of them if they want to.
-But in church, they don't have a place."
+But in church, they don't have a place".
 When questioned about homosexuality in another interview conducted during the 2007 GayFest, he stated, "They can do what they want... marry...
 I don't have anything against that".
 On the question of whether he would accept a gay person in the New Generation Party of which he is president, Becali replied "But why would I have a problem with that?
 Who knows how many there already are?"

 In September 2007, he resumed his homophobic speech, stating that if he becomes president of Romania, he will "get rid of all homosexual and lesbian clubs" and create special neighbourhoods for homosexuals and lesbians, so that "they can stay there and leave us [alone]".
 He also referred to gays as "sinners" and said that "they should go to the priest if they have problems in their head".
 The secretary-general of the New Generation Party, Cătălin Dâncu, later appeared to distance himself from Becali's comments, declaring that, "As long as EU principles clearly state that minority rights must be respected, Romania as a member-state must respect them".